-How ATAS volume analysis instruments help to detect trend absence/weakening
+How to detect an absent/weak trend

 Beginner traders are usually looking for the Grail.
 They want their trading systems (robots or indicators) to: